Professional abuse

 Professional abuse is "a pattern of conduct in which a person abuses, violates, or takes advantage of a victim within the context of the abuser's profession."
 This typically involves a violation of the relevant professional organization's code of ethics.
 Organizational ethics or standards of behavior require the maintenance of professional boundaries and the treatment of people with respect and dignity.

 Professional abuse involves those working in a facility were patients/clients are abused due to their vulnerability relying on professionals for assistance.

 They are taken advantage of because of this leaving them treated unethically.
-This type of abuse isn’t noticed as much as other abuse because of the trust that these patients think they have for the abuser and the manipulation antics used upon them.
+This type of abuse is not noticed as much as other abuse because of the trust that these patients think they have for the abuser and the manipulation antics used upon them.

+Settings and context in which it occurs

-These types of situations tend to happen in hospitals, nursing homes, rehabilitation centers, schools and many more health related facilities.
-It’s not just limited to these facilities however, It could also take place in offices that deal heavily with patients.
+These types of situations tend to happen in hospitals, nursing homes, rehabilitation centers, schools and many more health-related facilities.
+It's not just limited to these facilities; however, it could also take place in offices that deal heavily with patients.